jyce2/forage_bcgx/README.md

 Hypothesis: Is churn driven by customers' sensitivity to price changes?

 Plan: Model customer churn probabilities using a binary classification algorithm (e.g. Random Forest).
 Examine the predictive model's complexity, explained features, and performance metrics (e.g. accuracy, precision, and recall) to determine factors predicting churn.

+Datasets:
+1. Customer data - which should include characteristics of each client, for example, industry, historical electricity consumption, date joined as customer etc.
+2. Churn data - which should indicate if customer has churned
+3. Historical price data – which should indicate the prices the client charges to each customer for both electricity and gas at specific time intervals